Bánh cuốn: Pak moh yuan

 In regards to Vietnamese culture, Thai cuisine commonly refers to the dish as pak moh yuan (ปากหม้อญวน).
 Skilled food preparers will make each rice sheet extra thin with as much stuffing as possible.
 Rice sheets are usually made of arrowroot flour which gives a tapioca-like consistency.
 The dough may also be infused with naturally extracted herbs such as butterfly pea for blue shades and pandan for green shades.
 As for the stuffing, the most popular stuffing is ground pork with cilantro roots, pepper, garlic, shallots and preserved radish.
 Less common stuffing is chicken, mushroom, corn, coconut, bean sprouts, chives, etc. Vegetarian recipes are also available.

 Pak moh yuan is often served with sauces and toppings.
 While sweet chili sauce is the standard, recipes from certain regions may also use seafood ingredients in their sauce.
 Coconut milk may be drizzled on top as a sweet option.
 The dish may be garnished with fried garlic and served with lettuce and fresh chili on the side.

 Khao phan

-Another variation known in Thai cuisine is khao phan (ข้าวพันผัก; lit. "rice wrap").
+Another variation known in Thai cuisine is khao phan (ข้าวพันผัก).
 It is regarded a specialty of Uttaradit province where it is eaten freshly made in many variations, but also sun-dried.
 The dried versions often have spices added to them and are popularly used as a wrap for a spicy salad made with rice noodles and minced pork.